×

 Star

-It's flattering to think you have a sharp mind that can spot patterns that reveal hidden secrets.
+Why do false conspiracy theories often become popular and spread like a virus?
+Perhaps the answer is this: It can be flattering to think you have a sharp mind that can spot patterns that reveal hidden secrets.
 Distrusting experts and scientists makes you feel incredibly clever.
-What they say is rejected with a superior sneer.
+What they say is rejected with a dismissive sneer.
 They become smaller and you become bigger.

 Scientists are not perfect, so it can sometimes be justified to be sceptical.
 But there is an unhealthy and pathological form of mistrust that comes from fear and low self-esteem.
-Such mistrust inflates a false self-confidence, like an empty balloon.
+Such mistrust inflates the ego like an empty balloon.

-Trust is a life force and a cure for such pathological mistrust.
-According to many traditions, there is a Higher Power (God) over which we have no control.
-Faith then becomes a spiritual exercise in giving up control, an exercise in trust.
+Now, here's a remedy that might seem rather unusual, but it's surprisingly powerful.
+Many people believe that there is a Higher Power (God) over which we have no control.
+Faith then can become a spiritual exercise in giving up control, an exercise in trust.
 Trusting faith is like a leap into the unknown.
 It means accepting that there are things bigger than us and beyond our understanding.

 3 life-forces: Faith, hope, love.
-4 cardinal virtues: wisdom, justice, moderation, courage.
+4 cardinal virtues: wisdom, just-mindedness, moderation, courage.

 The seven classical virtues.

-5. Wisdom – Avoid the Follies of Stubborn Certainty
+5. Wisdom: Acknowledge the Follies of Stubborn Certainty

 The feeling of absolute certainty is often no more than that: a feeling.
 It is rarely the product of a keen intellect.
 Not only that.
 Stubborn certainty is often reinforced by ignorance.
 The less you understand, the more entrenched you become in your beliefs.
 This tendency is exacerbated by information bubbles, where prejudices are always confirmed and never challenged.